EmanuelBender/GoogleSheet_Inventory_System/README.md

      <th>Sidebar (Shopping list or Stats)</th>
   </tr>
   <tr>
-    <td>A button on the nav bar will pull up the shopping list or the sheet stats sidebar.</td>
+    <td>Buttons on the nav bar will pull up the shopping list or the sheet stats sidebar.</td>
   </tr>
 </table>